 Making Gomez their captain did not have the effect Wolfsburg might have desired.
 The former Bayern man only managed a single goal during the 2017/18 Hinrunde – though he was admittedly sidelined for six weeks with another ankle injury – and it was perhaps no surprise that he chose to return to boyhood club Stuttgart during the winter break.

 "I'm really happy to be back home, where it all began for me," he told VfB's official website.
 "I've realised how much I wanted to come back to Stuttgart.
 I know there are a lot of expectations and that we're in a difficult situation – we have to give our all to stay up.
 I'm looking forward to the club, the city, the people, the surroundings and my family.
 I can't wait to get started."

 In January, Stuttgart were 14th on 17 points, while Wolfsburg were 12th with 19.
-Fast forward to the start of May and the former had climbed to eighth with 48 points, while the latter were in the relegation play-off place with 30.
-It has been some turnaround for Tayfun Korkut's side, who have picked up a whopping 31 points during the Rückrunde – second only to champions Bayern (43).
+Fast forward to the end of the season and the former finished in seventh on 51 points, while the latter ended up with 33 points and only survived via the relegation play-offs.
+It was some turnaround for Tayfun Korkut's side, who picked up a whopping 34 points during the Rückrunde – second only to champions Bayern (43).